WallaceRossini/NLW-04/README.md

 ## 📝 License

-This project is under the MIT license.
-See the [LICENSE](https://github.com/WallaceRossini/NLW-04/blob/master/LICENSE) for details.
+Este projeto está sob a licença do MIT.
+Veja o [LICENSE](https://github.com/WallaceRossini/NLW-04/blob/master/LICENSE) for details.

 Made with 🌀 by Wallace Rossini [Get in touch!](https://www.linkedin.com/in/wallacerossini/)